So, you’re planning a trip to China?

 You’ve probably got your favorites, but one that is good for domestic China travel is Trip (formerly known as CTrip).

-It’s a website that allows you to compare domestic Chinese flights, book accommodation, and even book your train tickets.
+It’s a website that allows you to compare flights for Chinese airlines, book accommodation, and even book your train tickets.
 There’s an English version and the site is organized and reliable with an easy-to-use booking and confirmation system.

 Agoda is also popular in Asia, particularly for hotel bookings.